 In the expression "C'est abuser!", we very often see the past participle "abusé" replacing the infinitive "abuser".
 Yes, of course, if the expression is used to refer to a situation where you feel you've been had, you wouldn't say you've been had, would you?

-To avoid making a mistake, simply replace abuser with an expression that makes it easier to understand the situation you are in: if it's abusive to ask for 20 euros to go to the cinema, is to take people for fools than to think they're going to go.
+To avoid making a mistake, simply replace abuser with an expression that makes it easier to understand the situation in which you find yourself: if it's abusive to ask for 20 euros to go to the cinema, is to take people for fools than to believe they'll go.

 Tip: replace abuser with a verb from the 2nd or 3rd group.
 It's obvious that nobody will think of using the past participle with finir or mentir.